robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 >(or 360 degrees since it's the same).
 Values goes clockwise so point on the far right side will have 90 degrees
 >phase offset (3 o'clock), point on the far bottom will have 180 degrees phase offset (6 o'clock) and so on.

 If our sine doesn't have any phase offset our point on constellation diagram will be located at 12 o'clock.
-What's that points? ~~It's the end of normalized vector that was produced by summing all vectors from all iterations~~.
-Yellow marker shows 'current' frequency bin that is showed on Constellation Diagram:
+Yellow marker shows 'current' frequency bin that is showed on Constellation Diagram (Figure 12).

 [![Constellation Diagram - Sine A without phase offset](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/12-constellation-diagram-sine-a-without-phase-offset.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/12-constellation-diagram-sine-a-without-phase-offset.png)
 *Figure 12 - Constellation Diagram - Sine A without phase offset*

-If we would add phase offset to our sine it will rotate our point on the constellation diagram
+If we would add phase offset to our sine it will rotate our point on the constellation diagram (Figure 13).

 [![Constellation Diagram - Sine A with phase offset](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/13-constellation-diagram-sine-a-with-phase-offset.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/13-constellation-diagram-sine-a-with-phase-offset.png)
 *Figure 13 - Constellation Diagram - Sine A with phase offset*